LucaLiverani/DE_space_launch_project/README.md

 Once the dimension tables are loaded, the principal fact table, ft_launch, is loaded.
 This table consolidates key metrics and measurements related to each space launch.
 The loading process includes rigorous quality control checks.

 To update the tables efficiently, the **MERGE** operation provided by Databricks is utilized.
 This operation synchronizes existing records and inserts new ones, maintaining data accuracy.

+## Data Analysis on PowerBI

+The project also includes a dedicated dashboard in Power BI to visualize and explore launch success and failure rates based on different attributes.
+The page provides interactive visualizations and filters to allow users to drill down into specific agencies, rockets, or launch pads.

+Additionally, another page in Power BI is designed specifically for cost analysis per launch.
+The dashboard provides insights into the cost of launches by agency and rocket.
+It also identifies key influencers that contribute to increased costs.
+Moreover, the dashboard displays the cost associated with the payload mass, enabling users to understand the cost implications related to payload.